-- (a) A percentage of the total allocation ("allocation percentage")(including multi-year phasing) for construction costs of a public facility, as determined by that percentage existing by ordinance at its initial inclusion within the capital improvement program, and as outlined in section 126.911, Ordinance Code, shall be appropriated to the Art In Public Places Trust Fund. - (b) Funds appropriated to the Art In Public Places Trust Fund shall be used to implement a city-wide plan for the creation and placement of public art as developed and administered by the Cultural Council. - (c) Eighty percent of the allocation percentage shall be dedicated to the public art, ten percent of the allocation percentage shall be dedicated to public art maintenance, and up to ten percent of the allocation percentage shall be dedicated to public art administration and community education; provided however, the maintenance and administration allocation percentages shall not apply to appropriations originating from any funds which prohibit expenditures for maintenance and administration.
-These amounts shall be used at the discretion of the Cultural Council in collaboration with the Department of Finance and Administration and any other City department as appropriate for the public art maintenance and administration and community education. - (d) The maintenance costs for any installation shall be included in the initial project budget.
+- (a) A percentage of the total allocation ("allocation percentage")(including multi-year phasing) for construction costs of a public facility, as determined by that percentage existing by ordinance at its initial inclusion within the capital improvement program, and as outlined in section 126.911, Ordinance Code, shall be appropriated to the Art In Public Places Trust Fund. - (b) Funds appropriated to the Art In Public Places Trust Fund shall be used to implement a city-wide plan for the creation and placement of artworks as developed and administered by the Cultural Council. - (c) Up to five percent of the allocation percentage shall be dedicated to maintenance, and up to ten percent of the allocation percentage shall be dedicated to administration and community education; provided however, these allocation percentages shall not apply to appropriations originating from any funds which prohibit expenditures for maintenance and administration.
+These amounts shall be used at the discretion of the Cultural Council in collaboration with the Department of Finance and Administration and any other City department as appropriate for maintenance, administration and community education. - (d) The maintenance costs over the anticipated life or a period of 20 years, whichever is less, shall be included in the initial project budget, for any installation and such project shall not be initiated unless funding for such budgeted maintenance has been secured.

 (Ord.
 2004-602-E, § 4; Ord.
 2006-289-E, § 2; Ord.
 2014-730-E, § 2; Ord.
-2016-140-E, § 16; Ord.
-2017-3-E, § 1)
+2016-140-E, § 16)